The Great Talking Penis Cartoon Scandal of 2007

 Therapist: “Neil…”

 Neil: “She was crying on Twitter, for godsakes!
 I didn’t realize that she was actually going to put it on her blog.
-I thought it was just for her.
-Thank God I’ve never made a sex video.
-I would never be able to go on YouTube again!”
+I thought it was just for her.”

 Therapist: “Why?
 Neil.
 Why would you do something like that?
 Why would you send something so personal to a person you hardly know?”